Andy-Hoch/Andy-Hoch/README.md

 I'm Andy, a Full-Stack Developer with a background in digital marketing.
 I'm passionate about creating innovative web solutions and collaborating with like-minded professionals.
 Here's a bit about me:

-🌟 **Passion**: I'm excited about bringing a customer-first approach and fresh ideas to the world of web development.

 🌐 **Web Development Enthusiast**: I've recently graduated from the intensive Web Development bootcamp at Le Wagon, where I gained even more hands-on experience in HTML, CSS, JavaScript, Ruby, Ruby on Rails, and SQL.

 🚀 **Project Highlights**: